aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

      - Can adapt for equation solving by "reversing the question".

   3. Introduce enough variety of arithmetic expression evaluation exercises in order to avoid using BODMAS mnemonic in unintended situations.

-  4. It is important to teach balance model with cross checking during equation solving, so that students will be able to avoid using the model in unintended situations.

   5. Number theory concepts and their level of relevance in basic school
      - Divisibility rules - crucially important, esp for 2, 3, 5, 10.
 Practically 3 and 7 are the "troublesome" single digit primes, but even then given the simplicity of the rule for 3 and knowing about few powers of 7 (ie 49 and 343) is sufficient in practice for almost all fraction simplification needs.